Gingivectomy - Richland, WA

 Patients with braces sometimes need this procedure.

-Implant & Periodontal Associates NW in Richland understands our patient’s need for not only strong oral health but an aesthetically pleasing smile.
-We take great pride in our work and the knowledge that we provide the best periodontal service in the Kenmore and Richland areas.
+At Implant & Periodontal Associates NW in Richland, we understand our patient’s need for not only strong oral health but an aesthetically pleasing smile.
+We take great pride in our work and the knowledge that we provide the best periodontal service in the Richland areas.
 Gingivectomies are one of the many procedures that we offer our patients that serves the dual purpose of giving you a better looking smile, and a healthier mouth.

 What is a gingivectomy?When a mouth has too much gum tissue it may be necessary to perform a gingivectomy to remove the excess gums.
 Many people naturally have a lot of excess gums, and some have excess gums brought on by periodontal or gum disease.
 Whatever the reason, we are able to provide the solution in the safe and proven procedure known as gingivectomy.